Xyvir/iex.run/.github/readme.md

 At this point iex.run does basically everything I would want it to, there are a few other improvements I can think of but I may not get to these for awhile:

 ## todo:
-only write alternate-file stream info if file succesfully downloads (if (download command) {write sha}
+ - only write alternate-file stream info if file succesfully downloads (if (download command) {write sha}
+ - Fix seeming bug with multiple parameters.
+ - Fix RunAsUser to work with Parameters

 ## possible todo: